Drug Court in Victoria

-The Drug Court in Victoria is based at the Magistrates’ Court at Dandenong.
-It is responsible for the sentencing, supervision and treatment of offenders who are drug and/or alcohol dependent and who are subject to a court Drug Treatment Order (DTO) under the Sentencing Act 1991.
-If an offender is eligible for a DTO, their case is adjourned for about 3 weeks whilst assessment reports (a case management report and a clinical report) are prepared.
-These are used to prepare the treatment plan that will be part of the individual DTO.
-If the offender isn’t eligible, they may be sentenced at either the Drug Court or at the Magistrates’ Court.
+The Drug Court in Victoria operates at the Magistrates Courts at Dandenong, Ballarat, Shepparton and Melbourne.
+It is responsible for the sentencing, supervision and treatment of offenders who are drug and/or alcohol dependent and who are subject to a court Drug and Alcohol Treatment Order (DATO) under the Sentencing Act 1991.
+This article outlines the role of the Drug Court in Victoria.

 - Plead guilty.

-- Live in the area serviced by the Drug Court in Victoria.
+- Live in an area serviced by the Drug Court.

 - Be dependent on drugs and/or alcohol and this must have led to the offence.